-It’s easy to see parallels between kidney disease and health disparities in the country more broadly.
-People of all races and ethnicities develop chronic kidney disease (CKD) at similar rates, but racial minorities and people of Hispanic ethnicity are more likely to progress to end-stage renal disease—ESRD, or kidney failure.
-We see this disparity in the racial and ethnic makeup of the low-income ESRD patients who receive financial assistance from AKF, including those receiving help from our Coronavirus Emergency Fund—most of the patients we help are people of color.
+It is easy to see parallels between kidney disease and health disparities in the country more broadly.
+People of all races and ethnicities develop kidney disease at similar rates, but racial minorities and people of Hispanic ethnicity are more likely to progress to kidney failure.
+We see this disparity in the racial and ethnic makeup of the people living with kidney failure from low-income households who receive financial assistance from the American Kidney Fund (AKF), including those receiving help from our Coronavirus Emergency Fund — most of the people we help are people of color.

-Blacks are more than 3 times more likely than whites to develop ESRD, which is most often caused by diabetes and high blood pressure.
-Researchers believe that a variety of factors combine to create the kidney failure disparity, including genetic factors but also access to health insurance coverage in earlier stages of CKD, and access to pre-dialysis nephrology care.
+Black Americans are 3.4 times more likely than white Americans to develop kidney failure, which is most often caused by diabetes and high blood pressure.
+Researchers believe that a variety of factors combine to create the kidney failure disparity, including genetic factors but also access to health insurance coverage in earlier stages of kidney disease, and access to pre-dialysis nephrology care.
 We also know that social determinants of health play a role.
 People who are low-income experience food insecurity, face barriers to higher education, live in areas with higher pollution and/or live in areas with higher crime rates are more likely to have chronic diseases and illnesses.
-These non-medical conditions contribute to decreased health outcomes and greatly influence a person’s overall well-being—and they are prevalent in communities of color.
+These non-medical conditions contribute to decreased health outcomes and greatly influence a person's overall well-being — and they are prevalent in communities of color.

-We don’t yet have much insight into the scale of COVID-19’s impact on kidney patients.
+We do not yet have much insight into the scale of COVID-19's impact on people living with kidney disease.

 As of June 16, 2020, there were over 2.1 million confirmed cases of COVID-19 in the U.S. and 116,000 deaths.
-The CDC has reported that kidney disease contributed to about 6,700 of those deaths as of June 3, but we do not yet have good, comprehensive data on the rate of COVID among kidney patients, nor its mortality among this population in the U.S.
+The CDC has reported that kidney disease contributed to about 6,700 of those deaths as of June 3, but we do not yet have good, comprehensive data on the rate of COVID among people with kidney disease, nor its mortality among this population in the U.S.

-Initial reports out of China and Europe indicate a high mortality rate among dialysis patients who contract COVID.
-We need to study this further in the U.S. Dialysis patients have multiple comorbidities and cannot socially distance—most of them have to travel to clinics 3x per week for treatment—so it seems likely that this population is being hit particularly hard.
+Initial reports out of China and Europe indicate a high mortality rate among people receiving dialysis treatments who contract COVID.
+We need to study this further in the U.S. People on dialysis have multiple comorbidities and cannot socially distance — most of them have to travel to clinics three times per week for treatment — so it seems likely that this population is being hit particularly hard.

-We are also concerned about the emerging information about COVID patients who develop acute kidney injury (AKI), which is sudden failure of the kidneys that can cause permanent damage to the kidneys.
+We are also concerned about the emerging information about COVID patients who develop acute kidney injury, which is sudden failure of the kidneys that can cause permanent damage to the kidneys.

-A study in Kidney International found that of about 5,500 patients hospitalized between March 1 and April 5 in New York, nearly 2,000 (about 4 in 10) developed AKI and more than a third of them died.
-Being Black was one of the independent risk factors for developing AKI among COVID patients.
+A study in Kidney International found that of about 5,500 patients hospitalized between March 1 and April 5 in New York, nearly 2,000 (about 4 in 10) developed acute kidney injuries and more than a third of them died.
+Being Black was one of the independent risk factors for developing acute kidney injury among COVID patients.
 We do not yet know the long-term health impacts patients who have recovered or are still hospitalized will face as a result of the kidney injury they experienced.

-I am hopeful that one positive to come out of this will be real change in health systems—a greater focus and more resources invested in identifying, preventing and treating those underlying conditions that put the health of the Black community at risk.
+I am hopeful that one positive to come out of this will be real change in health systems — a greater focus and more resources invested in identifying, preventing and treating those underlying conditions that put the health of the Black community at risk.
 We know that adopting a chronic care model at the community level can make a difference.
-For example, intensive interventions for people with diabetes at the community/primary care level by the Indian Health Service have been associated with a decrease in incidence of ESRD in that population.
+For example, intensive interventions for people with diabetes at the community/primary care level by the Indian Health Service have been associated with a decrease in incidence of kidney failure in that population.

-Our own prevention and education programs work to reach the high-risk population so that individuals may identify their risks and prevent CKD or slow its progression.
+Our own prevention and education programs work to reach the high-risk population so that individuals may identify their risks and prevent kidney disease or slow its progression.